markcornwell/welcome-to-spacewar/README.md

 The welcome server acts as the lobby inteface to the servers hosting the spacewar game.
 The software is in the early stages of development.
-Consequently, these instructions assume the reader is a developer interesting in contributing to the project.
+Consequently, this writeup assumes the reader is a developer interesting in contributing to the project.

 ## Starting the development server